pkp/pkp-docs/admin-guide/en/data-import-and-export.md

 Articles and issues can be quickly imported into OJS using the Quick Submit Plugin or the Native XML Plugin \(formerly the Articles and Issues XML Plugin\).
 The Quick Submit Plugin is a useful tool for importing 5-10 articles, but for larger numbers of articles and issues, or if you have your metadata in a transformable format, you may wish to use the Native XML Plugin.

+### Quick Submit
+The Quick Submit Plugin allows you to quickly add complete submissions to an issue.
+It provides a one-step submission process for editors needing to bypass the traditional submission, review, and editing process.
+See [Learning OJS 3](https://docs.pkp.sfu.ca/learning-ojs/en/tools) for more details.

 ### Native XML Plugin

 The Native XML Plugin in OJS 3.x replaces the Articles and Issues XML Plugin, which was used in OJS 2 to import article and issue metadata into and out of OJS in an XML file.
 It can be used to import and export single or multiple issues and/or articles, including comprehensive metadata.
 It can be used in the following cases: